Industrial Series Markforged 3D Printer

 Weight: 450 kg (1000 lbs)

 Machine Footprint: 1325 x 900 x 1925 mm (52.2 x 35.5 x 75.75 in)

 Print System: Direct-drive print head with three nozzles (two plastic, one fiber)

 View Data Sheet

-This large format 3D printer features an 84L heated build chamber and massive, verified-flat vacuum bed with print sheets.
+This large format Markforged FX20 is the 3D printer features an 84L heated build chamber and massive, verified-flat vacuum bed with print sheets.
 The motion control system offers closed loop control through precision linear encoders, and is tuned to move the 3kg print head rapidly and accurately.
 FX20’s turbo mode builds parts faster than any Markforged machine, while new XL spools offer four times the material without spool changeover.

-The FX20 is remarkably easy to use.
+The Markforged FX20 is remarkably easy to use.
 It features a 7 inch touchscreen from which users can control every aspect of the printer.
 Automated calibration and leveling reduces operator input, while a wide variety of sensors give live feedback on machine performance.
 A material bay contains two active XL spools and can store two more with precise moisture control.

 Massive Builds, Faster

-The FX20 pairs size and throughput to make larger builds at incredible speeds, delivering the transformational benefits of The Digital Forge at a new scale.
+The Markforged FX20 pairs size and throughput to make larger builds at incredible speeds, delivering the transformational benefits of The Digital Forge at a new scale.

 ULTEM™ 9085 Filament